 - Discoverability: Is it even possible to determine which acts are possible, where they can be carried out, and how to do so?

 - Understanding: What’s the overall meaning?
 How should the product be utilized?
 What do the various settings and controls mean?

 Good designers begin by attempting to understand the genuine difficulties rather than trying to fix the problem presented to them.
 As a result, instead of converging on a solution, they diverge, researching people and their goals to provide concept after idea after idea.

 It takes skill to be able to use data and qualitative feedback to highlight the significance of user experience issues and to use this information to craft a compelling argument that persuades stakeholders.

 And like any art, it is hard.

 Look at this comic; for instance, what you ‘think’ your users want is completely different from what ‘actually’ works for them.

 User Experience, or UX, encompasses all the customer interactions with the company and its products.
-UX is one of the most important parts of creating an app or website.
-It’s also an area that is often overlooked or handed off to a junior, an intern or a graphic designer.
+UX is one of the essential parts of creating an app or website, and it’s also an area often overlooked or handed off to a junior, an intern, or a graphic designer.

-Let’s take a look at more reasons why we should by prioritizing user experience:
+Let’s look at why we should prioritize user experience:

 - Potential customers form opinions of your website design in less than 17 microseconds.